freva-org/freva-nextgen/_sources/developers/zarr.rst.txt

-   :body path: Fully qualified URL of the resource to pre-sign, relative
+   :<json string path: Fully qualified URL of the resource to pre-sign, relative
                to this API.
 Must contain  `/api/freva-nextgen/data-portal/zarr/`
                and typically points to a single Zarr url.
-   :type path: ``str``
-   :body ttl_seconds: How long the pre-signed URL should remain valid,
+   :<json integer ttl_seconds: How long the pre-signed URL should remain valid,
                      in seconds.
-   :type ttl_seconds: int
    :reqheader Authorization: Bearer token for authentication.
    :statuscode 200: JSON object with a ``url`` containing the Zarr endpoint URLs.
    :statuscode 401: The user could not be authenticated.